-This principle is known as "Indirect Realism" and, together with its opposite "Naïve" or "Direct to be or because we find them useful.
-Primary Realism," is part of the debate making up the phiworldbuilding is not a process which ever stops, losophy of perception.
-Indirect Realism relates to since new perceptions and connections between worldbuilding because it underpins the concept "facts" are constantly, reflexively being made. of the "primary world," and explains how our perceptions can be (and often are) wrong.
-Since SECONDARY WORLDS we do not perceive reality directly, what do we perceive?
-We perceive internal representations of reality through a collection of schema.
-These In the same way that the primary world is reinternal representations have no inherent truth liant on reality, secondary worlds are reliant on value, which is why they can be wrong, and the primary worlds.
-If there were no perceptions to collection of them is what we term the "world"; in this essay we call this collection the "primary world."
+This principle is known as "Indirect Realism" and, together with its opposite "Naïve" or "Direct Realism," is part of the debate making up the philosophy of perception.
+Indirect Realism relates to worldbuilding because it underpins the concept of the "primary world," and explains how our perceptions can be (and often are) wrong.
+Since we do not perceive reality directly, what do we perceive?
+We perceive internal representations of reality through a collection of schema[§].
+These internal representations have no inherent truth value, which is why they can be wrong, and the collection of them is what we term the "world"; in this essay we call this collection the "primary world."